Connect with others who understand.

 Hypnic Headache

-Hypnic headaches are a rare type of migraine most likely to affect people over 50.
+Hypnic headache is a rare headache disorder that’s most likely to affect people over 50.
 Since hypnic headaches start at night and often wake people, they are sometimes called “alarm clock headaches.”
 Hypnic headaches may last as long as six hours.
-More than one hypnic headache may occur in a night.
+A person may experience more than one hypnic headache in a single night.

 New Daily Persistent Headache